markholloway/markholloway.github.io/_posts/2019-03-03-twilio-autopilot-cli.md

 ---
 ![]({{ site.baseurl }}/blog/assets/2019-03-03/ap-cli.png)

-Twilio recently released a free `CLI` utility to build and manage Autopilot Assistants locally.
+Twilio recently released a `CLI` utility to build and manage Autopilot Assistants locally.
 This demonstrates how to setup credentials and publish an Assistant
 <!--more-->

 When building an Autopilot Assistant it's typically done through the Twilio [Console](http://www.twilio.com/console).
 What's convenient about this is Twilio includes a `Test Your Assistant` tool in the browser so it's not necessary to dial in to a Twilio number for every test.